gnosisguild/zodiac/src/factory/README.md

 There's also a JS API, allowing the developers to easily:

-- Deploy the Module Factory (and the Singleton Factory if it's not already deployed to the current chain).
+- Deploy the Module Proxy Factory (and the Singleton Factory if it's not already deployed to the current chain).
 See `src/factory/deployModuleFactory.ts`.
 - Deploy Module Mastercopys via the Singleton Factory.
 See `src/factory/mastercopyDeployer.ts`.
 - Deploy Module minimal proxies (Clones) via the Module Proxy Factory.
 See `src/factory/moduleDeployer.ts`.